Mozzarella in Carrozza

 - 1

-To prepare the mozzarella in carrozza, start by cutting the buffalo mozzarella into 1 cm thick slices.
-Arrange them on a tray lined with absorbent paper and cover with more absorbent paper.
+Cut the buffalo mozzarella into 1 cm thick slices and arrange them on a tray lined with absorbent paper.
+Cover with more absorbent paper and gently press to remove excess water.

 - 2